gordonpn/rss-feed-for-developers/README.md

 I like to consume Reddit, but ideally in a low-volume amount.
 It is way too easy to open Reddit and start going down the rabbit hole.

-I like Dev.to as well, but let's be honest, there's a lot of badly written and less interesting articles there.
+I like Dev.to as well, but it requires too much sifting through.

 ### Problem 1